How to Talk to Your Family About CBD

 4. Do all cannabis products get you high?

-No. CBD does not get you high.
-In fact, if you have taken a THC product, CBD can help counteract the psychoactive effects of THC and make you feel less high.
-Emphasizing this point is important, but it still won’t keep your aunt from acting tipsy the first time she eats a CBD gummy.
+CBD does not cause psychoactive effects.
+In fact, if you have taken a THC product, CBD can help counteract the psychoactive effects of THC and make you feel less overwhelmed.

-5. What is Delta-8?
+5. What is Delta-9?

 6. Where can you get cannabis?

-We also offer some of the most innovative products available, including the strongest CBD oil in the world and Louisiana Department of Health-registered THC Gummies!
 Discussing controversial matters with your family can be frustrating and exhausting.
 It’s a good thing you have some cannabis to help you relax and unwind afterward.

 Loading...